HISTORY AND DEVELOPMENT.

 On a Chimaera, these slight torsional forces mean the front bulkhead and windscreen are twisting differently to the rear body tub, so if a full single-piece hardtop were fitted it would be subjected to opposing twisting forces which, although relatively minor, over time may surface as hairline stress cracking at the mid point - which luckily is precisely where the two-part version joins together and allows any transferred body movement to dissipate harmlessly.

-No physical hardtop was available to reverse-engineer or take dimensions from - the whole thing was copied visually and sculptured from filler before taking a mould.
+No physical hardtop was available to reverse-engineer or take dimensions from - the whole thing was copied visually and a mock-up sculptured from filler before taking a mould.

 The stowing method is shown below for Chimaera's up until around 1999.
 Later cars have a different shaped boot aperture (slightly narrower to accomodate the later hinge arrangement) and as a result has a slightly different stowing method).